SAMMISolutions/docs/doc_posts/_getting-started/your-first-button.md

 Back in your deck, press **Save**

-{% include alert.html text="Pressing Save <b>twice</b> (once in your edit button screen and once in your edit deck screen) is essential to permanently saving any changes you make to a button." type="warning" %}

 {% include video.html w="75" src="save_deck.mp4" alt="Save the deck" %}

 We have now created a button that will send a chat message `Hello World` anytime it's ran.
-We have also created a Twitch chat trigger which will execute the button automatically any time someone types `!test` in your Twitch chat.
+Let's explore all the ways this button is currently set up to be ran!

 ### Trigger your button manually from a Deck App